Pylons/pyramid_cookbook/pylons/sessions.rst

 configure a backend.
 The Akhet_ Demo is an example of using Pyramid with Beaker, and has flash messages.

+*Note:* I sometimes get an exception in the debug toolbar when sessions are enabled.
+They may be a code discrepency between the distributions.
+If this happens to you, you can disable the toolbar until the problem is fixed.

 .. include:: ../links.rst